-Out of all the types of office chairs… how do you know which is best for you?
+Out of all the type of chair… how do you know which is best for you?
 There are many factors to consider, but you should always think about function and type.

 Factors to Consider